 The DRI has also been focused on developing a reliable and plentiful supply of insulin-producing cells, or regenerating the body's existing cells.
 Drs.
 Juan Dominguez-Bendala and Ricardo Pastori and their team published critical data this past year on results using a single, FDA-approved agent, BMP-7, to convert non-endocrine tissue of the pancreas into insulin-producing cells.
 Their work represents the first time this has been accomplished without the use of any genetic manipulation.

 We hear that DRI is planning to host a session at the CWD Friends For Life Conference on July 6, discussing its clinical trials and work.
 Insulin-free Wendy Peacock will be there, along with one of the islet transplant patients from more than a decade ago, Chris Schuh.
 Dr. Juan Dominguez-Bendala will also be presenting the results achieved this past year with BMP-7, as well as other islet-focused research.

 A year ago, we reported that Dr. Denise Faustman in Massachusetts was finally ready to start the second phase of her clinical research on a possible vaccine to cure diabetes.

 For those not familiar with Dr. Faustman's work, she has long been studying something called BCG (Bacillus Calmette Guerin), a generic vaccine that's been around for almost a century and was originally designed to combat tuberculosis (TB).
 The idea: boosting BCG could stop the pancreas from killing off beta cells, allowing those affected by diabetes to regenerate these insulin-making cells.
-She made a groundbreaking discovery in mice in 2001, but wasn't initially able to replicate that, and her research has kicked off a firestorm of controversy among the medical community and research orgs who doubted her approach.
+She made a in mice in 2001, but wasn't initially able to replicate that, and her research has kicked off a firestorm of controversy among the medical community and research orgs who doubted her approach.

 She finished the Phase I of her research in 2010, and last year she was ready to move on to Phase II.